IkedaLab-Daniel/study-notes-vault/NLP/Deeplearning.AI/Course 1/Module-01.md

 This 3-value representation is far more efficient than a full vocabulary-sized vector and retains useful sentiment information.

 Next, you’ll learn how to **pre-process tweets** so that the vocabulary is built from clean, normalized text.

+## Preprocessing Text: Stop Words, Punctuation, Stemming, and More

+This lesson introduces two key preprocessing concepts used before feeding text into a logistic regression classifier: **stop words** and **stemming**.
+The goal is to clean and normalize tweets so features become more meaningful and the vocabulary becomes smaller.

+### 1. Removing Stop Words and Punctuation

+* **Stop words** are common words that add little meaning (e.g., *and, are, a, at*).
+* Compare each tweet against:

+  * A stop-words list
+  * A punctuation list
+* Remove any word or character found in these lists.
+* Removing them preserves the sentiment and simplifies the text.

+Example result: after removing stop words and punctuation, the tweet keeps only the meaningful words.

+### 2. Removing Handles and URLs

+Tweets often contain:

+* Mentions (@user)
+* URLs

+These do not contribute to sentiment analysis, so they are removed to avoid noise.

+### 3. Stemming

+**Stemming** reduces words to a shared base form (stem), making variants count as the same feature.

+Example:

+* *tune, tuned, tuning* → **tun**

+This reduces vocabulary size and helps the model generalize.

+### 4. Lowercasing

+Convert all words to lowercase:

+* *GREAT*, *Great*, and *great* → **great**

+This further reduces duplicate entries in the vocabulary.

+### Final Output

+After stop-word removal, punctuation removal, handle/URL cleanup, stemming, and lowercasing, you obtain a clean list of words containing only meaningful, normalized tokens.